TheGarner/coalaston-airfield/README.md

 # Features

-I took a bit of a creative licnece with this airfield and added features that may not be there in real life but makes the airfield feel a bit more "lively".
+I took a bit of a creative licence with this airfield and added features that may not be there in real life but makes the airfield feel a bit alive but tried to keep it realistic.

 * Runways added including number markings (The numbers do not exist in real life but thought it would make it easier to identify)
 * Multiple GA parking spots
-* Multiple static aircraf
+* Multiple static aircraft
 * Multiple static objects such as buildings, cars, fences and more.
 * 2x Light posts added around main hangar building, 2x Street lamps next to road
 * Windsocks